Entity Embedding

 See one-length tuples.

-The above code shows how to construct the same neural network using sequential models and Keras functional API.
-There are some differences in the construction.
-In the functional API approach, we must specify the shape of the input layer, and explicitly define the inputs and outputs of a layer. model = Model(inputs, out) function specifies the input and output of the model.
-This manner of specifying the inputs and outputs of the model allow the user to combine several inputs (inputs which are preprocessed in different ways) to finally build the model.
+In the functional API approach, we must specify the shape of the input layer, and explicitly define the inputs and outputs of a layer before specifying the model. model = Model(inputs, out) specifies the inputs and outputs of the model.
+This manner of specifying the inputs and outputs of the model allows the user to combine several inputs (inputs which are preprocessed in different ways) to finally build the model.
 One example would be combining entity embedded categorical variables, and scaled numerical variables.

 Wide & Deep network